Best Sleeping Pads for Backpacking of 2025

 What we didn't like: increased height means bigger distance to roll off pad, height puts you closer to sloped walls on tarp tent systems

 The Nemo Tensor was one of our favorite sleeping pads when we first started testing sleeping pads years ago.
-Our testing over the years proved it was ideal for side sleepers and felt more comfortable than all the other pads we tested.
+Our testing over the years with half a dozen Treeline writers proved it was ideal for side sleepers and felt more comfortable than all the other pads we tested.

-Its newest iteration–the Nemo Insulated Tensor All-Season Mummy —released in October 2023, is lighter, has better insulation, and is more durable than previous versions, giving the Nemo Tensor Insulated a top award for most comfortable sleeping pad.
+Its newest iteration–the Nemo Insulated Tensor All-Season Mummy —is lighter, has better insulation, and is more durable than previous versions, giving the Nemo Tensor Insulated a top award for most comfortable sleeping pad.
 Plus, it's even more comfortable with an additional 0.5 inches of thickness.

 We also like that it is available in several shapes, including mummy and rectangular.
 The increased R-value and the divots in the pad help improve heat and are more supportive.
 This is great for side sleepers in particular, but we believe this is the most comfortable sleeping pad for anyone.